-Q: Must I personally be registered to vote in order to serve as a volunteer deputy registrar?
+Q. Must I personally be registered to vote in order to serve as a volunteer deputy registrar?

-A: No. Pursuant to Section 13.031(d)(3) of the Code to be eligible for appointment as a volunteer deputy registrar, a person must meet the requirements to be a qualified voter under Section 11.002 of the Code, except that the person is not required to be a registered voter.
+A: No. Pursuant to Section 13.031(d)(3) of the Code, to be eligible for appointment as a volunteer deputy registrar, a person must meet the requirements to be a qualified voter under Section 11.002 of the Code, except that the person is not required to be a registered voter.

-Q: I have been designated a deputy registrar from County X. I will be at an event that will have attendees from County X along with County Y and County Z. May I register people from County Y and County Z?
+Q: I have been designated a deputy registrar in County X. I will be at an event that will have attendees from County X along with County Y and County Z. May I register people from County Y and County Z?

 A: No. Volunteer deputy registrar status is conferred on a county-by-county basis.
-To accept applications for Y or Z counties, you would have to become a volunteer deputy registrar for those counties.
-You could certainly give applications to the attendees from County Y and County Z and direct them to mail the application to the appropriate county voter registrar's office.
-Under Section 13.044 of the Code, a person commits a Class C misdemeanor by acting as a volunteer deputy registrar.
+To accept applications for residents of County Y or County Z, you would have to become a volunteer deputy registrar for those counties.
+You can provide applications to the attendees from County Y and County Z and direct them to mail the application to the appropriate county voter registrar's office.
+Under Section 13.044 of the Code, a person commits a Class C misdemeanor by acting as a volunteer deputy registrar when he or she does not have an effective appointment as a deputy registrar.